Aetherinox/csf-firewall/docs/docs/install/tests.md

 <br />

-You can confirm your changes by running the command:
+Confirm your changes by running the command:

 ```shell
 iptables -V